 School Closing: The West Central Education District Area Learning Center will mirror all weather-related directions that are announced for Melrose School District.
-(Ex: Melrose calls a 2 hour. late start then Area Learning Center also has a 2 hour late start).
+Weather related announcements will be communicated via Remind.

 Searches: The West Central Education District Area Learning Center strives for a safe learning environment.
 School officials will conduct searches on campus (such as but not limited to student property, lockers, classrooms, and parking lot) based on reasonable suspicion.
 Detection dogs are used to take a proactive/preventative position regarding the presence of prohibited items and are scheduled for random searches throughout the school year.
 Law enforcement will be contacted when school officials deem it necessary.